wemmm/My-CV/README.md

 #### Teamwork

 - I have worked as part of a team throughout my professional life, from small, close-knit groups to exhibition teams of over forty people, and I enjoy contributing and collaborating to achieve goals and complete projects.
-- I have experience of pair programming and project groups, and worked in pairs and groups during my time at Makers Academy.
+- I have experience of pair programming and project groups, and worked in pairs and groups during my time at Makers Academy, and as part of agile teams in a professional capacity.

 ## Education